- Laws & Regulations

 Consumers have access to substance abuse education focusing on prevention and wellness.
 Regional center staff and service providers receive education regarding substance abuse in individuals with developmental disabilities.

 Contact: John Decker at email@example.com

-- MHSA Forums will showcase the MHSA Projects to encourage statewide project replication and the adoption of best practices and service approaches for consumers with mental illness.
-Forums will also provide a mechanism for effective system-wide collaboration.
+• MHSA Forums showcase the MHSA Projects to encourage statewide project replication and the adoption of best practices and service approaches for consumers with mental illness.
+The MHSA Forums also provide a mechanism for effective system-wide collaboration.

 North Bay Regional Center (NBRC)

 • Building Bridges introduces area professionals to methods and resources for screening, identification, diagnosis, treatment, and discharge in a collaborative cross-system context.
 Trainings present effective ways to reduce inappropriate behaviors, and differentiate between behaviors associated with mental illness and those associated solely with developmental disabilities.